joceliovieira/data-mapper/README.md

-# FLOW-D a GDPR private data flowing software
+# FLOW-D a GDPR data flow mapping tool

 A simple tool for mapping the data flows of your organization